CtrlK

 Progressive Disclosure

-The content is a monolithic document with no references to external files for detailed content.
-The Key Concepts table, Tools & Systems section, detailed output format example, and the full scenario walkthrough could be split into separate reference files.
-For a skill of this length (~200+ lines), better progressive disclosure with linked references would improve navigability.
+The content is entirely self-contained in a single monolithic file with no references to external files for detailed content.
+The Key Concepts table, Tools & Systems section, and the extensive output format example could be split into separate reference files.
+For a skill of this length (~200+ lines), better progressive disclosure would improve navigability.

 2 / 3